 Ball mills generically do not perform conching.

 When ball mills are used in chocolate making some form of conching is almost always used.
 There are some makers who do not (Domori and C-Amaro – both Italian – are examples) conche after using ball mills.
+Some ball mills do incorporate aeration for flavor development during processing.

 Purpose-built conches are devices that are designed from the beginning to perform the conching processes.